seolhokim/seolhokim.github.io/_posts/2020-12-03-what-is-vector.md

 ---
 layout: post
-title:  "What is the vector"
+title:  "1.
+What is the vector"
 subtitle:   ""
-categories: deeplearning
+categories: mathematics
-tags: remind
+tags: linearalgebra
 ---

 ## What is the vector?